-- I managed to get my paperwork and everything prepped for my cochlear implant in three months.
+- In three months, I managed to get my paperwork and everything prepped for my cochlear implant.
 Mind-blowing!

 - I got the cochlear implant, and it was successful.
-For the first time in years, I was able to hear again – no wait, hear better than I ever had in my life.
+For the first time in years, I heard again – no, wait, hear better than I ever had in my life.

 - I made it through school “again.”

-- I survived the COVID era so far.
+- I have survived the COVID era so far.

-- We got a new puppy, “Uhtred,” such a stinking cute pupper.
+- We got a new puppy, “Uhtred,” a stinking cute pupper.